DrMint/Okuma-Reader/README.md

 numPages is the number of pages for each chapter.
 In this example, this book has 4 chapters.
 The currently available types are "book", "manga", and "webtoons".

-## Things I want to add/change/improve
+## Things I want to add/change/improve (more or less in order of priority)
-- Better support for vertical screen and more polished interface
+- Add a message/info pop-up when visiting the page for the first time with explanation on how to use it.
+- Add a book info pop-up where you can read the synopsis, learn about the author(s), status, date of release...
+- Add the ability to zoom on a page, especially on smartphones.
+- Ability to give a name to each chapter.
+- Automatically save the current page/chapter for the next time the user visits the book.
+- Automatically save the settings (per book or globally).
-- Give the user the ability to change things like the background color, blue-light filter
+- Give the user the ability to choose a custom color for the background.
-- Being able to save the current page in a book, to easily resume next time a user wants to read
+- Add "reading mode" which is basically a blue-light filter.
+Later, add customizable filter layer.
-- Not having to write the number of pages in the config.json
+- Not having to write the number of pages in the config.json.
-- More plexibility per chapter
+- More flexibility per chapter.
-- Ability to give a name to each chapter
 - Page turning animation?!
-- A main page to showcase all available books
+- A main page to showcase all available books.
+- Being able to embed this reader in someone else webpage (using iframe I guess?).
 - A Download page/chapter/book buttons?
-That would also open-up the idea of making it an offline Progressive Web App
+That would also open-up the idea of making it an offline Progressive Web App.
+- The ability to use archives (zip, tar.gz...) instead of folders.
+- The ability to display archives from the client's computer (without uploading it).